TheParthMaru/Daily-Journal/progress.md

 ### Description

 - Did green screen setup so could not study much.
 But I coded Linked List in python which was a revision.

+## Day 25

+### Date: 07-06-2023

+### Description

+- Completed singly linked list with all the relevant methods on stream in python.
+- Started with Javascript objects.